RMOnft/openDAW/packages/docs/docs-learn/daw-basics-101.md

 # DAW Basics 101

 A Digital Audio Workstation (DAW) is software for recording, editing, and mixing audio.
 It lets you capture performances, arrange clips on a timeline, and apply effects to shape the final sound.
+For upcoming lessons, see the [project roadmap](../../../ROADMAP.md).

 ## Core Concepts